916850/UPGRAD-/README.md

 Model Evaluation: Evaluating the model performance on the test set.
 Model Saving: Saving the best model for future use.
 Running the Code
-Open the Jupyter notebook credit_card_fraud_detection.ipynb.
+Open the colab notebook credit_card_fraud_detection.ipynb.
 Run all cells to execute the complete analysis and model building process.
 The best model will be saved as best_random_forest_model.pkl.
 Example